Trump administration moves to roll back greenhouse gas rules on methane - LI News Radio

 “I urged the Administration earlier this year to write a rule for existing sources because I believe EPA’s commitment to cost-effective regulations makes it uniquely qualified to write a workable rule,” Shell U.S. President Gretchen Watkins said in a statement.

-“Shell remains committed to achieving our target of maintaining methane emissions intensity below 0.2 percent by 2025 for all operated assets globally.
+“Shell remains committed to achieving our target of maintaining methane emissions intensity below 0.2% by 2025 for all operated assets globally.
 Despite the Administration’s proposal to no longer regulate methane, Shell’s U.S. assets will continue to contribute to that global target.
 Additionally, Shell remains committed to cutting the Net Carbon Footprint of our energy products by around half by 2050.
-While the law may change in this instance, our environmental commitments will stand.”
+While the law may change in this instance, our environmental commitments will stand,” Watkins added.

+Isdal said the agency also considered smaller producers and that the rule doesn’t preclude companies from taking additional steps to reduce methane emissions.
+An EPA fact sheet shows the changes would result in an estimated 370,000 short tons of methane emissions that would have been prevented under the old rule and the EPA says the proposal would save the oil and natural gas industry $17 to $19 million a year.

-Methane accounts for roughly 10 percent of greenhouse gas emissions from human activity in the U.S, according to EPA data, mostly from natural gas production and livestock operations.
+Methane accounts for roughly 10% of greenhouse gas emissions from human activity in the U.S, according to EPA data, mostly from natural gas production and livestock operations.

-Like many of the administration’s proposals the rule is expected to face legal challenges from environmental groups.
+Like many of the administration’s proposals, the rule is expected to face legal challenges from environmental groups that slammed the proposed rule, saying it gives the oil and gas industry a free pass and negates the argument that natural gas is a cleaner source of energy than other fossil fuels.

+The EPA’s proposed rule will be posted for 60 days of public comment.

 Copyright © 2019, ABC Radio.
 All rights reserved.